What are periodontal diseases?

 - hormonal changes in the body

-- bruxism (incessant clenching of the teeth)
+- bruxism (incessant clenching and grinding of the teeth)

 What are the symptoms of periodontal disease?